SaurabhJirawala/getting-cleaning-data-project/codebook.md

 3. merge(joins) :
 this is used to link up activity name to data set.

-4. ddply : is used to summarize the data according to subject and activity
+4. ddply : is used to summarize the data according to subject and activity.